Air Quality in Hong Kong

 Air Pollution

-Hong Kong's air pollution is mainly contributed by motor vehicles and power plants.
+Hong Kong's air pollution is mainly contributed by motor vehicles, marine vessels and power plants.
 The two greatest challenges are local street-level pollution and regional smog.
 Diesel vehicles, particularly trucks, buses and light buses, are the main source of street-level pollution.
 Smog is caused by a combination of pollutants mainly from motor vehicles, industry and power plants in Hong Kong and the Pearl River Delta.
+The Government released the first Clean Air Plan for Hong Kong in March 2013 which sets out in detail the various measures to tackle air pollution from power plants, land and sea transport, and non-road mobile machinery and to strengthen collaboration with Guangdong to deal with regional pollution.
+A progress report was published in June 2017 which gave an account on its implementation and achievements.
+The Government announced the Clean Air Plan for Hong Kong 2035 in June 2021 setting out the long-term goals and strategies to further enhance the air quality with a view to leading Hong Kong to become a liveable city with air quality on par with major international cities by 2035.

 Cooperation between the governments of Hong Kong and Guangdong is working to ensure that regional pollution levels are brought under control.
-At the forefront of such efforts is the Regional Air Quality Network, which is coordinating individual initiatives in different cities to ensure that everyone in the Delta benefits.
-The Regional Air Pollution Index is monitoring the results, which can advise you on the general level of pollution in the region.
+At the forefront of such efforts is the Regional Air Quality Management Plan, which is coordinating individual initiatives in different cities to ensure that everyone in the Delta benefits.
+The Guangdong-Hong Kong-Macao Pearl River Delta Regional Air Monitoring Network is monitoring the results, which can provide you with information about the level of air pollution in the region.

 The Government's concern about air quality in Hong Kong also extends indoors.
-It is important to achieve and maintain a better indoor air quality as we spend majority of our time indoors, either at homes, offices or on public transportation facilities.
-Good indoor air quality safeguards our health and would also help enhance Hong Kong's competitiveness over other cities.
+It is important to achieve and maintain a better IAQ as we spend the majority of our time indoors, either at homes, offices or on public transportation facilities.
+Good IAQ safeguards our health and would also help enhance Hong Kong's competitiveness over other cities.

 What You Can Do